a24hori/a24hori.github.io/index.md

 Hello, and welcome to my website!
 I am Atsushi Hori, an assistant professor at Seikei University.
-My interests include mathematical optimization, variational inequality and complementarity problems, and leader--follower optimization (bilevel optimization).
+My interests include variational inequality and complementarity problems, leader--follower optimization (e.g., bilevel optimization, multi-leader--follower games), data envelopment analysis (DEA).

 <!--
 My passion for optimization was sparked during my undergraduate studies at Nanzan University, where I had the privilege of studying under the guidance of Professor Masao Fukushima.